2022 European Men's Handball Championship: Qualification

 The competition consisted of three rounds: two qualification phases and a relegation round.
 The first qualification phase involved teams that did not participate in the second round of the 2020 qualification tournament.
 The two best teams advanced to a relegation round, where they were joined by the best European team from the 2019 IHF Emerging Nations Championship and the three worst ranked fourth-placed teams from the second round of the 2020 qualification.
 The three winners of the two-legged relegation round matches advanced to the second and last qualifying phase, joining the remaining 21 teams that participated in the 2020 championship and the remaining eight teams that were eliminated in the second round of the 2020 qualification.
 Those 32 teams were divided into eight groups by four teams, with top two teams and four best ranked third-teams qualifying.

 Qualified teams

 Note: Bold indicates champion for that year.
 Italic indicates host for that year.

 Marketing

-The official logo and slogan was unveiled on 25 January 2020 at the EHF Extraordinary Congress In Stockholm.
-The logo includes the national colours of both host nations – red, green, white and blue, forming the handball and an eye, relates closely to the event's motto "Watch Games, See More", highlighting the many opportunities for fans around the six venues.
+The official logo and slogan was unveiled on 25 January 2020 at the EHF Extraordinary Congress in Stockholm.
+The logo included the national colours of both host nations – red, green, white and blue, forming the handball and an eye.
+This relates to the event's motto "Watch Games, See More", highlighting opportunities for fans around the six venues.